nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 A friend's complete data includes:
 * The weekly schedule of the friend
 * List of games the friend plays
-* In-game username for each game and the skill level in that game
+* In-game username for each game and the skill value in that game

 Format: `friend --get FRIEND_ID`